MemeGlobal/compliance/README.md

 ## Usage

+### Cursor Commands

+- **`/extract file-with-compliance-insights`** - Extracts new compliance statements from a file containing compliance insights and adds them to the knowledge base.

+- **`/analyze contract`** - Analyzes a contract to verify coverage against existing compliance statements.
+Identifies coverage gaps that can be used to generate an insights file.

+### Workflow

+1. **Add new statements**: Use `/extract file-with-compliance-insights` with a file containing compliance requirements or insights to add new statements to the knowledge base.

+2. **Verify coverage**: Use `/analyze contract` to check if a contract meets all compliance requirements.
+The analysis identifies gaps in coverage.

+3. **Generate insights**: Coverage gaps from contract analysis can be exported to create a new insights file, which can then be processed with `/extract` to add missing statements.

 ### For Compliance Teams
 - **Primary reference**: `compliance_knowledge_base.md` - Contains all normalized compliance statements ready for Confluence imports
 - Review `compliance.yml` and `FORTUNE_questionnaire_QA.md` as source questionnaires